Kahno/counterAppHomework/README.md

         * input our AWS Access Secret Key Id
         * input our region (in our case we chose `eu-west-2`)
         * input our output (in our case we chose `json`)
-    - `aws s3 cp s3://aws-codedeploy-eu-west-2/latest/install . --region eu-west-2` - (this gets the proper installation file)
+    - `wget https://aws-codedeploy-eu-west-2.s3.amazonaws.com/latest/install` - (this gets the proper installation file)
     - `chmod +x ./install` - (this makes the installation file executable)
     - `./install auto` - (this installs the CodeDeploy agent)

-## 5. Go to the CodeDeploy console on AWS and create a Custom Deployment.
+## 5. Go to the CodeDeploy console on AWS and click Create application
 * Set the following:
     - Application Name: `CodeDeployGithubHomework`
     - Deployment Group Name: `production`
+    - Select In-place deployment
     - Our previous EC2 instance (in our case we use the previously set key-value pair `Name`: `CodeDeployInstanceHomework`)
     - Service Role: `CodeDeployServiceRole` (created previously)
 * Choose Create Application.